EthicHub/presale/README.md

-# EthicHub presale
+# EthicHub 1st Token Sale (presale.)

-These contracts model the presale of the ETX token to be used as the future mean to finance projects in the [Ethic Hub](https://ethichub.com) crowdlending platform.
+These contracts model the presale of the ETX token to be used as the future mean to finance positive impact projects in the [Ethic Hub](https://ethichub.com) decentralized crowdlending platform.

+# There will be 4 token sales.
+15% of the tokens are planned to be sold in each Token Sale, 13% for Investors and 2% for Bounties.
+Tokens not sold on each Token Sale will be sold in following ---> Token Sales or kept as . <-- Price for the 2nd Token Sale will be 4x the price of the presale or 1st Token Sale.
+Tokens of presale or 1st Token Sale and 2nd Token Sale will be gradually realesed after 2nd Token Sale.
+3rd and 4th Token Sales price will be set up by [Vitalik Butterin Interactive Coin Offering Mechanism](https://drive.google.com/viewerng/viewer?url=https://people.cs.uchicago.edu/~teutsch/papers/ico.pdf).

+# KYC

+_In order to receive the tokens_, investors will have to pass a KYC proccess.

 # Dates:
-The presale will
+The presale or 1st Token sale will
-- Start accepting purchases in NNNNNN date, ZZZZ timezone.
+- Start accepting purchases in {PRESALE_START}
-- Stop in ZZZ date.
+- Stop in {PRESALE_START + 30 days} date.
-- The vesting period for the tokens will start when the next token sale after this ends.
-- The vesting period will end 100 days after.
+-

 # Milestones:
-- The minimum amount of funds needed to consider the presale valid is 1500 ethers.
-If this value is not reached before the presale end date, the funds will be claimable by the investores and they will be refunded.
+- The minimum amount of funds needed to consider the presale valid is {MIN_GOAL} ethers If this value is not reached before the presale end date, the funds will be claimable by the investors and they will be refunded.

+-
-- The presale's hard cap is 6000 ethers.
+The presale's hard cap is {CAP} ethers.
 If that amount is reached the presale will be considered finished and no more purchases will be accepted.

 # Token

 #### Ethix Token (ETX)

-- A finite number of XXXXX ETX will be pre-minted.
+- A finite number of 100,000,000 ETX will be minted.
 - There will be no more ETX tokens created.
 - The ETX will be ERC20 compatible.
 - The ETX token will have 18 decimals.

-- _The tokens will be sent to the investors AFTER the 1st ICO date, and not before_, folloring a gradual release explained in the correspondent section.
+_The tokens will be sent to the investors AFTER the end of the 1st Token Sale date, and not before_, following a gradual release schedule explained in the correspondent section.

 #### Distribution

-- YY% of XXXX tokens will be sold in the presale:
+- YY% of total tokens will be sold in the presale or 1st Token Sale:

 |            | Presale |
 |------------|---------|